core-wg/oscore/draft-ietf-core-object-security.md

 The second request in this procedure (sent in step 3) can be an ordinary request.
 The server performs the action of the request and sends a response after having successfully completed the security context related operations in step 4.
 The client acts on the response after having successfully completed step 5.

-When sending request #2, the client is assured that the Sender Key (derived with the random value R3) is fresh and has never been used before.
-When receiving response #2, the client is assured that the response (protected with a key derived from the random value R3 and the Master Secret) was recently created by the server.
+When sending request #2, the client is assured that the Sender Key (derived with the random value R3) has never been used before.
+When receiving response #2, the client is assured that the response (protected with a key derived from the random value R3 and the Master Secret) was created by the server as a reaction its request #2.

-Similarly, when receiving request #2, the server is assured that the request (protected with a key derived from the random value R2 and the Master Secret) was recently created by the client.
-When sending response #2, the server is assured that the Sender Key (derived with the random value R2) is fresh and has never been used before.
+Similarly, when receiving request #2, the server is assured that the request (protected with a key derived from the random value R2 and the Master Secret) was created by the client as a reaction to its response #1.
+When sending response #2, the server is assured that the Sender Key (derived with the random value R2) has never been used before.